DennisSuitters/LibreCMS/README.md

 - Front End Theme Engine using HTML Style Markup, the use of any CSS or Javascript Framework.
 - Front End integration uses Vanilla Javascript for back end processing for Form Submission and Event Notification.
 - Administration uses jQuery, Modified Bootstrap, LibreICONS, and other jQuery Addons.
+- Activity Fingerprint Analysis Logs of Previous Content Changes with Undo, and who made the changes.
+Examine Content Inputs with Draggable Popover with Undoing.
+- WYSIWYG Editor Content is encoded to get around some server filters blocking data such as iFrames.

 You can now get themes from our Themes GitHub Repository @ [LibreCMS-Themes](https://github.com/StudioJunkyard/LibreCMS-themes)

 ### Dependencies
-- PHP > 5.5.9 - Must have PDO, and Password Compat support.
+- PHP > 5.6 - Must have PDO, and Password Compat support.
 If you have tried LibreCMS with a higher version, please report your experiences.
 - mod_rewrite
 - PHP5-gd2 (GD-Image) & Imagemagick- LibreCMS will work without them, but things like Thumbnails, and image resizing won't work.
 - mail services - Are need for mail notification sending, and for the Newsletters.